Georgia-Southwestern-State-Univeristy/capstone-project-campusconnect-team/README.md

 ## Backend Workflow
   * Firebase Firestore: CampusConnect uses Firestore as a real-time NoSQL database to store data related to campus buildings, including names, descriptions, operating hours, services, and geographical coordinates.
 The frontend (React) communicates directly with Firestore using the Firebase SDK — no backend server is required.
 This allows seamless and secure data retrieval in JSON format.
 Firestore’s real-time syncing ensures that updates, such as changes to department hours or location info, are immediately reflected in the UI without requiring a manual page refresh.

-  * FirestoreSearchService: handles keyword, service-based search queries, and queries sent to AI for response generation and storing response in the database.
+  * FirestoreSearchService: Handles keyword, service-based search queries, and queries sent to AI for response generation and storing response in the database.

-  * Gemini AI via Firestore Extension: AI-powered answers are generated through a Firestore collection (extChatHistory) that triggers external processing via Gemini.
+  * Gemini AI via Firestore Extension: AI-powered answers are generated through a Firebase collection (extChatHistory) that triggers external processing via Gemini.
 The frontend writes a user query to the collection, and when a response is generated, it’s synced back to the app in real-time using onSnapshot() listeners.

+  * WebScraper: Scrapes the GSW link for academic calendar and stores it in the Firebase Database in the collection (WebScraperData) for the AI to grab when generating a response relating to user input for the calendar.

+  * MultiScraper: Future implementation for adding more GSW links to scrap data and store in Firebase for AI to generate accurate results.

+  * GoogleMapsLoader: Function to load Google Maps on the application.

+  * Auth: Future implementation to add User Accounts for User Personalized Responses.